 “A lot of their social support is gone,” says Kevin Schafer, associate director of Housing Services.
 “They can’t connect with their friends.
 They can’t bring friends in.”

-Resident advisers, like Brianna Kovach and Alisa Hannah, volunteered to stay with students through the crisis and are checking in on their mental and physical well-being and answering their questions.
+Resident advisors, like Brianna Kovach and Alisa Hannah, volunteered to stay with students through the crisis and are checking in on their mental and physical well-being and answering their questions.

 “I was given the choice to stay or move but I decided to stay and help out,” says Kovach, a senior majoring in Family Science and Human Development.
 Noting a silver lining to the outbreak, she adds, “It’s made me truly realize that the little things in life are precious.”

-Over the past few weeks, the staff in residential life and housekeeping have helped move out the vast majority of students who live on campus, while those who remain moved into two main buildings, most with their own living quarters and bathrooms.
+Over the past few weeks, the staff in Residence Life and Housekeeping have helped move out the vast majority of students who live on campus, while those who remain moved into two main buildings, most with their own living quarters and bathrooms.
 During the moves, residential staff taped floors with lines to help maintain a six-foot-apart distance.

 “Personally, I protect myself by taking care of my body,” Hannah says.
 “Of course I keep my hands clean and I’m more mindful about touching my face, but I also detox my body with natural teas, keep my body well nourished with vitamins, and stay active by exercising often.”